rails/rails/guides/source/error_reporting.md

 Rails.error.subscribe(ErrorSubscriber.new)
 ```

 You can register as many subscribers as you wish.
-Rails will call them in turn, in the order in which they were registered.
+Rails will call them in the order in which they were registered.

 It is also possible to unregister a subscriber by calling [`Rails.error.unsubscribe`](https://api.rubyonrails.org/classes/ActiveSupport/ErrorReporter.html#method-i-unsubscribe).
 This may be useful if you'd like to replace or remove a subscriber added by one of your dependencies.
 Both `subscribe` and `unsubscribe` can take either a subscriber or a class as follows: